Arte,

 DALI & LORCA |

-There was an odd if not curious nature to the two men’s attraction to one another; perhaps because the enigmatic
+was an odd if not curious nature to the two men’s attraction to one another; perhaps because the enigmatic Dali found

-Dali found it all-important to figure out those things in his environment of an unknown quality, Lorca filled that category
+it all-important to figure out those things in his environment of an unknown quality, Lorca filled that category nicely.
+In

-nicely.
-In Lorca, Dali saw a strong masculine, forceful and artistic supporter, with avant-garde views and most importantly
+Lorca, Dali saw a strong masculine, forceful and artistic supporter, with avant-garde views and most importantly Lorca was

 Spain, the life of known homosexuals would be coarse and brutal, often killed in jails.
 The early art school behavior between